The Guide

 Al Hamra and surrounding areas

 Al Hamra, south-east of the DQ, is a more established residential area with several compounds and the main BISR campus nearby.
-Families at BISR who want a short commute tend to cluster here.
+Families at BISR who want a short commute cluster here.
 The compound infrastructure is solid: tennis courts, pools, international supermarkets on or near most sites.

 Al Yasmin and north Riyadh